devcraft1/defi-nest/README.md

 # Typescript Playground

-This repo encourages hands-on-coding while learning or testing out new features in solidity.
+This repo encourages hands-on-coding while learning or testing out new features in Typescript.
 As the name rightfully implies, it is a playground to get one's hands dirty before adding a feature to a project or starting one.

 # Resources